Continued from Once upon a time in Posen Land

 Once I was settled, he continued: “Are you okay? how are you feeling?
 Hilary told me what happened last night and I got all worried.
 You know that you can come over or call me anytime you want to, even if it is at the end of your shift.
 I wouldn’t mind at all, okay?”

 “Okay.
 I am fine, I just fainted because I hadn’t eaten, that’s all.
 I feel great.
-I’m feeling ready to work my whole shift.
+I’m feeling ready to work.
 Thanks for always looking out for me.”

 “Don’t mention it, I want to help in any way that I can.
-And it’s okay to take a day off if you need to, you know,” he said.
+It’s okay to take a day off if you need to, you know,” he said.

 “Yes, I know, Hilary told me that I could.
 But I think I’m better off here than at home worrying and over-thinking everything.”